mbrochh/py-erudite/README.md

 * run `docker-compose build`
 * run `docker-compose up`
 * run `docker-compose exec backend python /app/pyerudite/manage.py createsuperuser`
+  * NOTE: You only need to do this the very first time you run the container
   * enter username, email and password
 * browse to `localhost:8000/admin` and try to login

 Note: After this, there should be a folder `artefacts` which contains a file